-Pacific herring is a pelagic species which occurs in inshore and offshore waters of the North Pacific.
+Context Pacific herring is a pelagic species which occurs in inshore and offshore waters of the North Pacific.
 In the eastern Pacific, it ranges from California to the Beaufort Sea.
 Herring mature and recruit to the spawning stock predominantly between ages 2 and 5.
 Within this range, age-at-recruitment tends to increase with latitude.
 The Queen Charlotte Islands (QCI) herring stock is one of five major B.C. herring stocks.
 Catches were first reported from this area in 1937.
 Because of its remote location, QCI herring were fished intermittently until the early 1950's.
 This stock declined as part of the coastwide collapse from overfishing in the early 1960s, and the commercial reduction fishery was closed in 1967.
 Following a combination of favourable environmental conditions and a low harvest rate, the stock recovered by the mid-1970s.
 The current roe fishery began in 1972.
-The target harvest rate of roe herring is fixed at 20% of the forecast mature stock biomass, when the stock size is sufficiently above the threshold or minimum spawning stock biomass (Cutoff).
-The 1977 year-class was the largest in the last 50 years and supported the fishery until the late 1980's.
+The target harvest rate of roe herring is fixed at 20% of the forecast mature stock biomass, when the stock size is sufficiently above the minimum spawning stock biomass (Cutoff).
+The 1977 year-class was the largest in the last 57 years and supported the fishery until the late 1980's.
 Since then, recruitment has been generally poor and the stock has declined.
-Because of conservation concerns, the commercial roe herring fishery was closed from 1994 to 1996, 2001, and 2003 to 2005.
+Because of conservation concerns, the commercial roe herring fishery was closed from 1994 to 1996, 2001, and 2003 to 2007.
 A small aboriginal food fishery, and a limited spawn-on-kelp fishery were permitted in 1997, 2001, 2003 and 2004.
-In 1998, 1999 and 2002, small roe fisheries occurred while the stock continued to rebuild.
-However, the most recent assessment indicates that the mature herring biomass remains below the fishing threshold (10,700 t).
+Despite the low fishing mortality rate the stock continues to rebuild very slow and the most recent assessment indicates that the mature herring biomass remains below the fishing threshold (10,700 t).
+SUMMARY - All Pacific herring spawning from Cumshewa Inlet in the north to Louscoone Inlet in the south are assumed to be part of a single Queen Charlotte Islands stock that migrates inshore in the late fall and leaves, after spawning, in late March and early April. - No roe seine, gillnet, or spawn on kelp herring fishery occurred in this area in 2007. • The forecast mature stock biomass for 2007 is 6,891 tonnes, which is below the commercial fishing cutoff (10,700 t), and only food, social, or ceremonial harvest is anticipated for 2008.
+BACKGROUND From the mid-1940s until the late 1960s, herring were harvested and processed (reduced) into relatively low value products such as fishmeal and oil.
+The largest catch, 77,500 tonnes, was taken in the QCI in 1956.
+The fishery was closed in 1953 and 1958 due to industrial disputes.
+Catches increased dramatically and by the late 1950s were unsustainable.
+Although the stock was not fished commercially in 1960, by 1965, most of the older fish had been removed from the spawning population by a combination of overfishing, and a sequence of weak year-classes (1954 to 1957), attributed to unfavourable environmental conditions and a low spawning biomass.
+As a result, the commercial fishery collapsed (Fig. 1), and was closed by the federal government in 1967 to rebuild the stock.